Frozen Gin Fizz1/54

-Crisp white wine, Cointreau, plenty of citrus, and sparkling water collide in this conversation-starting sipper that you can succumb to without regretting it the next morning.
+Crisp white wine, Cointreau, plenty of citrus, and sparkling water collide in this sipper that you can succumb to without regretting in the morning.

 Why spend half your paycheck on pricey infused waters when you can make them at home?
 It's easy, inexpensive, and lovely.

 This pina colada recipe is made with rum, cream of coconut, and pineapple, and couldn't be easier.
 We also think it's even better than the classic.

 Cuba Libre.
 Essentially a rum and Coke with a twist of lime.
 But cocktails are always so much more intoxicating when they come with a fancy-sounding name, don't you agree?

 St. Germain, sparkling wine, and soda water.
 Lightly effervescent, slightly inebriating, and thoroughly enjoyable.

 Made with gin, cucumber, simple syrup, and lime, this is simply a slight riff on a classic cocktail with a twist...or rather, a slice.

 An Italian classic.
 And it's ridiculously easy to make at home with just lemons, sugar, vodka, and a little patience.